oracle/terraform-opc-compute-instance/README.md

 OPC Compute Instance on Shared Network
 ======================================

-This Terraform module module creates a single Oracle Cloud Infrastructure OPC Compute Cloud instance with persistent block storage and optional public IP address reservation on the Shared Network interface.
+This Terraform module creates a single Oracle Cloud Infrastructure OPC Compute Cloud instance with persistent block storage and optional public IP address reservation on the Shared Network interface.

 Usage
 -----